 Reports submitted to the COA program are reviewed by selected members of the GFOA professional staff and the GFOA Special Review Committee (SRC), which comprises individuals with expertise in public sector financial reporting and includes financial statement preparers, independent auditors, academics, and other finance professionals.

-Each comprehensive annual financial report is reviewed using a checklist designed to determine compliance with both generally accepted accounting principles (GAAP) and program policy as established by the GFOA's Special Review Executive Committee and the GFOA Executive Board.
-Reviews are performed by GFOA staff and members of the GFOA's Special Review Committee, which comprises individuals from government, the public accounting profession, and academe who possess specialized expertise in governmental financial reporting, typically as a result of either preparing or auditing a comprehensive annual financial report that has received the Certificate of Achievement.
+Each annual comprehensive financial report is reviewed using a checklist designed to determine compliance with both generally accepted accounting principles (GAAP) and program policy as established by the GFOA's Special Review Executive Committee and the GFOA Executive Board.
+Reviews are performed by GFOA staff and members of the GFOA's Special Review Committee, which comprises individuals from government, the public accounting profession, and academe who possess specialized expertise in governmental financial reporting, typically as a result of either preparing or auditing an annual comprehensive financial report that has received the Certificate of Achievement.
 Reviewers are never selected from the same state as the report being reviewed or from the same firm that performed the independent audit.

 Comprehensive General-Purpose Checklist

 Pension and Other Postemployment Benefit System Cash and Investment Pools Checklist

 Note: For school districts and stand-alone business type activities, please also refer to the comprehensive general-purpose government checklist above.